The way VAT is handled for online sales from businesses worldwide to consumers (that is, B2C) in the European Union (EU) changed on 1 July 2021.

 - Your accounting software will need to accommodate the same kind of variable VAT rates for each country.

-- If you sell through an electronic interface marketplace such as Amazon or eBay, you should consult their documentation about how the deemed seller rules will affect what you sell.
+- If you sell through an electronic interface marketplace such as Amazon or eBay, you should consult their documentation about how the deemed seller rules affect what you sell.

 As is always the case with VAT, the new OSS/IOSS schemes are simple yet filled with myriad details that can catch out the unwary.